Yuzu Marmalade

 Grandma’s Yuzu Marmalade Recipe

-As autumn settles in, I’m reminded of my grandmother’s tiny but cozy kitchen and the fragrant aroma of Yuzu Marmalade filling the air.
-Her backyard has around five or six yuzu trees, and the end of October to early November is the perfect time for harvesting this beloved Japanese citrus.
-I’m sharing my grandma’s homemade yuzu jam recipe today, capturing the tart and aromatic flavor of yuzu that pairs so well with bread, pastries, and more.
+As autumn settles in, I’m always reminded of my grandmother’s tiny but cozy kitchen, the kind of place where time slows down, and the fragrant aroma of simmering yuzu filling the air.
+Her backyard in Japan has about five or six yuzu trees, and from late October to early November, they become heavy with bright, aromatic fruit.
+It’s the perfect season for making yuzu marmalade, a beloved Japanese winter tradition.

 RECIPE